Clerk of the Green Cloth

 The Clerk of the Green Cloth was a position in the British Royal Household.
 The clerk acted as secretary of the Board of Green Cloth, and was therefore responsible for organising royal journeys and assisting in the administration of the Royal Household.
 From the Restoration, there were four clerks (two clerks and two clerks comptrollers).
 Two additional clerks comptrollers were added in 1761, but one of these was redesignated a clerk in 1762.

 Remuneration

 Each clerk had a salary of £500, with lodgings, diet, fees on the signing of contracts and ancient rights of 'Wast, Command and Remaines', i.e., leftover provisions, which was replaced with an allowance of £438 in 1701, increased to £518 in 1761 (making a total of £1018).
 Each clerk had a clerk or writer, who was paid £50 with other fees and allowances, fixed at £150 in 1761 and converted to a salary of £180 in 1769.
-The offices were all abolished by statute in 1782.
+The offices were all abolished by statute, the Civil List and Secret Service Money Act 1782 (22 Geo.
+3. c.
+82), in 1782.